Table Of Contents

 School level message:

 The Cal Grant Options screen displays all of the available options required to run the Cal Grant extract.
 Admin users or Non-admin users with Administer to the Cal Grant Extracts permission are able to edit and save the options from the default settings.
-These settings are saved in the District Options (DPT) table.
+These settings are saved in the District Options (DPT) table when the Cal Grant Extract is created or the Cal Grant GPA Listing is generated.

 Prior to creating the Cal Grant GPA extract review the High School GPA Calculation requirements posted by the California Student Aid Commission at: